jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/Release_Notes/frinx-odl-distribution-2-3-1.md

 2. L3VPN:

-    Karaf L3VPN features are renamed in Frinx ODL 2.3.1:
+    Karaf L3VPN features are renamed in FRINX ODL 2.3.1:

     *   from odl-l3vpn-api to frinx-l3vpn-api
     *   from odl-l3vpn to frinx-l3vpn